 - An incident must be reported to the Manager, the WHS officer or their team leader. - The responsibility of the person they reported to is to determine the seriousness of the incident, conduct a review to assess the risks and prevent future incidents.
-Suppose the incident is of a serious nature involving police, ambulance, fire brigade, hospitalisation, a reportable illness, child abuse or a death at the centre.
+Suppose the incident is of a serious nature involving police, ambulance, fire brigade, hospitalisation, a reportable illness, child abuse or death at the centre.
 In that case, the incident is reported under National Regulation 175 to the regulatory authority within the timeframes set down in National Regulation 176. - c.
-Explain the process the policy requires you to follow when reporting and explaining an incident, e.g., what might you need to do following an incident?
-[Approximate word count: 50-70 words]
+Explain the process the incident policy requires you to follow when reporting an incident.